 Dog bite victims have two years from the date of the incident to file a lawsuit against the animal’s keeper or owner.
 This is known as the statute of limitations.
-Consider taking such legal action with an experienced attorney’s guidance to ensure you cover all requirements.
+Consider taking such legal action with an experienced dog bite lawyer to ensure you cover all requirements.
 The sooner you retain our services, the sooner we begin the legal process and ensure you recover damages.

 Contact Our Dog Bite Lawyers in Atlanta, GA, Today